Ed Overholser

-Ed Overholser (June 20, 1869 - April 21, 1931) was the 16th mayor of Oklahoma City and a president of Oklahoma City Chamber of Commerce.
+Ed Overholser (June 20, 1869 – April 21, 1931) was an American politician who was the 16th mayor of Oklahoma City and a president of Oklahoma City Chamber of Commerce.

 Early life and career

-Overholser was born in Sullivan, Indiana to Henry Overholser and Emma Hanna Overholser.
+Overholser was born in Sullivan, Indiana, to Henry Overholser and Emma Hanna Overholser.
 He was educated in public schools and attended a preparatory school for boys in Kansas.
 He arrived in Oklahoma City on April 2, 1890, and took over the management of the Overholser Opera House.

 In the late 1890s, Overholser helped organized the townsites of Stroud, Wellston, Luther and Jones.
 He entered public service and worked as the manager of the Oklahoma City waterworks department and was the first Secretary of the State Fair Association.
 He also served as a school board member and as Chairman of the Board of County Commissioners.
 He was responsible for the large lake that was named in his honor, Lake Overholser.
 Overholser married Allie Garrison on May 26, 1903, and had two children, one of whom survived.

 Mayor

 Overholser won the race for mayor despite being a Republican in a strongly Democratic city.
-He served from April 13, 1915 to December 24, 1918.
+He served from April 13, 1915, to December 24, 1918.